 How to prevent pigmentation

 With UV rays being one of the main causes of pigmentation, users of sun beds, or fans of sunbathing are more likely to develop pigmentation.
 Some skin types are more prone to pigment than others due to the amount of melanin (pigment) within the skin and treatment options will differ depending on skin type and type of pigmentation.

 Therefore, the most effective way to prevent sun-induced discoloration is to diligently apply a broad-spectrum sunscreen with a sun protection factor (SPF) of 30 or greater, every day, even on cloudy or cool days.

 For the pigmentation caused by inflammation, such as acne, the best thing you can do is to leave it be.
-Scratching and picking at a spot or bite will only increase the inflammation that’s responsible for skin discoloration.
+Scratching and picking at a spot or bite will only increase the inflammation that’s responsible for skin discolouration.